How to Learn Italian Grammar: 6 Shortcuts and Secrets to Get You Talking Now

 So what can you do to make learning Italian grammar a bit easier?

-To answer that question, we’ve consulted some experienced Italian learners living in Italy and asked them about the shortcuts they used to help them speak, learn and adapt to their new language.
+To answer that question, I consulted some experienced Italian learners living in Italy and asked them about the shortcuts they used to help them speak, learn and adapt to their new language.

 These tips should get you around some of the trickier grammar roadblocks and speeding down the path to fluency.